Skip to main content

 You can click a version row to open version details, or click the model name in the row to move to that model.
 For version behavior and history, see Versions.

-Open Issues in the project sidebar to manage issue tracking in that project.
+Open Issues in the sidebar to manage issue tracking in that project.
 The issues list supports:

 • List and detail split view, with issue details opening on the right when you select an issue.